yanamal/CodinGame-Write-ups/Code-of-Kutulu/Post-Mortem.md

 Getting this "transition function" right was super fiddly, hard to get all the slasher rules right.

-<sup>1</sup> *Wait, Slashers have 5 states!* Yeah, I added a fake 6th state of "actually dealing damage now", which immediately transitioned into "Stunned".
+<sup>1</sup> *Wait, Slashers only have 5 states!* Yeah, I added a fake 6th state of "actually dealing damage now", which immediately transitioned into "Stunned".
 The "dealing damage" state is what I subsequently used as the actual threat map, and threw out the rest.

 For transitions from the RUSH state, if I was pretty sure that the current target is going to be in LoS by the time the Slasher strikes, I only marked the target's position as dangerous; otherwise, I considered everything within the LoS at time of rushing to be dangerous.